samarthbedare/url-shortener/README.markdown

 A full-stack URL Shortener built with **Java 21**, **Spring Boot 3.4.5**, **MongoDB**, and **React**.
 Easily shorten and redirect URLs with unique short codes.

+You can access the URL shortener at [https://url-shortener-frontend-gold.vercel.app/](https://url-shortener-frontend-gold.vercel.app/) website.

 ## 📦 Tech Stack

 - ⚙️ **Backend**: Spring Boot (Java 21, Maven)